cap-js/docs/about/index.md

 #### The Art

 - applies the science as best and simple as possible → [*Key Features & Qualities*]()
-- tries to avoid common misttakes as much as possible → *[Bad Bractices]()*
+- tries to avoid common mistakes as much as possible → *[Bad Practices]()*

 #### The Ingredients

 The CAP framework features a mix of proven and broadly adopted open-source and SAP technologies.
-The figure below depicts the CAP's place and focus in a stack architecture.
+The figure below depicts CAP's place and focus in a stack architecture.

 ![Architecture of CAP](assets/architecture.drawio.svg){style="width:555px"}